Koelreuteria paniculata: Varieties

 But none of them are accepted.

 Cultivation

-K. paniculata has been cultivated since ancient times.
-In the Zhou dynasty it was one of the five official memorial trees (alongside P. tabuliformis, P. orientalis, S. japonicum and certain poplars), being planted next to the tombs of scholars.
+Koelreuteria paniculata has been cultivated since ancient times.
+In the Zhou dynasty it was one of the five official memorial trees (alongside Pinus tabuliformis, Platycladus orientalis, Styphnolobium japonicum and certain poplars), being planted next to the tombs of scholars.

 It is popularly grown as an ornamental tree in temperate regions all across the world because of the aesthetic appeal of its flowers, leaves and seed pods.
 Several cultivars have been selected for garden planting, including 'Fastigiata' with a narrow crown, and 'September Gold', flowering in late summer.

-In the UK the cultivar 'Coral Sun' has gained the Royal Horticultural Society's Award of Garden Merit.
+In the UK the cultivar 'Coral Sun' has gained the Award of Garden Merit of the Royal Horticultural Society.

 In some areas, notably the eastern United States (and particularly in Florida), it is considered an invasive species.